 It is the time of Multi Mega Alliances and Consortiums.
 But only with a sense of collaboration among these Alliances, we will be able to build “The unique Internet of Things”.

 The current Babel tower of Alliance & consortiums

 Despite how big are companies that are looking in IoT a new source of revenue and more profits for the next ten years, none of them alone can embrace the complexity and the dimensions involved in creating a network of heterogeneous networks capable of connecting 50 billion objects worldwide.

 None of these companies will be able to create a valid standard for all.
-Therefore, they have not been slow when creating of groups of industry players forced to collaborate for create consistent standards and broad interoperability to unite the Internet of Things.
-Only with strong alliances will be able to compete with guarantee in this vast universe.
+Therefore, they have not been slow when creating groups of industry players forced to collaborate for creating consistent standards and broad interoperability to unite the Internet of Things.
+Only with strong alliances will be able to compete with the guarantee in this vast universe.

 Here is a non-complete list of them.

 Industrial Internet Consortium – The Industrial Internet Consortium (IIC) was founded in March 2014 to bring together the organizations and technologies necessary to accelerate the growth of the Industrial Internet of Things by identifying, assembling and promoting best practices.
 Membership includes small and large technology innovators, vertical market leaders, researchers, universities and governments.